-Students who are non-native English speakers or who have not studied their entry qualification in English, must demonstrate capability in English at the following standard: IELTS 6.0 with 6.0 in writing and no less than 5.5 in the remaining three skills.
+Students who are non-native English speakers or who have not studied their entry qualification in English, must demonstrate capability in English at the following standard: IELTS 6.0 overall with no less than 5.5 in each band.

 |If you have a qualification that is not listed in the table please refer to our full entry requirements on UCAS.